Communication and Media Management (Gabelli Graduate) (CMGB)

 Attributes: ABIB, MEMG, MOE, PMMA.

-This course has a rotating focus each semester that it is offered; but in each instance will involve an intensive focus on a single industry sector.
-Specific sectors that will be the subject of semester-long intensive analysis include the Television Industry, the Music Industry, and the Motion Picture Industry.
-Students will apply the analytical skills and conceptual understandings developed in other courses in the curriculum to achieving a detailed understanding of the challenges and opportunities facing an individual media sector.
+This course has a rotating focus each semester that it is offered, but each instance will involve an intensive focus on a single industry sector.
+Specific sectors that will be the subject of semester-long intensive analysis include the television industry, the music industry, and the motion picture industry.
+Students will apply the analytical skills and conceptual understandings developed in other courses in the curriculum as part of an effort to achieve a detailed understanding of the challenges and opportunities facing an individual media sector.
 Students will also gain a detailed understanding of the history, evolution, economics, and key stakeholder dynamics of these individual industry sectors.

 Attributes: MEMG, PMMA.